COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 - Execution, Decision-Making: **Technical Lead**

 To conclude: The agile scrum approach is best for our team due to our existing skill set, and also allows individual member's talents to shine.

+#### Workflow (Scrum)

+Before starting sprint cycles, we will need to write up our product backlog, as well as assign points for each task.
+The way points are decided will be based around a modified version of the point-to-effort estimation, where we also take into consideration the priority of each task (tasks which takes less effort but are more important will weigh more points).
+The tasks can then be further broken down in the sprint cycles.

+As we do not have easy and frequent contact with our product owner (John Mcnamara), our Communication and Management Specialist will act as a stand-in representative for this role.

+For each sprint cycle, we will have a new Scrum master, so that everyone can have a grasp of how the roles operates.
+Each cycle lasts two weeks, and we aim to have daily meetings for at least weekdays to discuss progress and problems, ending in an end-of-cycle review.
+We start our sprints on Mondays, and end on Fridays to allow for a weekend of rest.

 ### 3.2 - Project Schedule